NCBI-Hackathons/VirusFriends/README.md

-# GoodDoc -- A Template for Simple and Clear Documentation of Bioinformatics Code!
+# VirusFriends -- A pipeline for surveying and exporing related viral strains from SRA datasets

 ## Please cite our work -- here is the ICMJE Standard Citation: